Custom Vault Integrations: Ruby

 Conclusion

-If your organization is interested in custom Vault integrations for your applications or other software you develop or otherwise utilize, you can reach out to a Shadow-Soft account representative to learn more about the added value we can deliver to your organization with these tools.
+If your organization is interested in custom Vault integrations for your applications or other software you develop or otherwise utilize, you can contact Shadow-Soft to learn more about the added value we can deliver to your organization with these tools.